reduhq/reduhq/README.md

     </h1>
 </div>
 <div align="left">
-    <p style="font-size: 20px">I am a Python backend developer 🐍.
-I am always looking for new ways to improve my skills and learn new things.
-I am passionate about programming and I love creating new applications.
-I am very curious by nature and I am always looking for new challenges 🤓.
-I love working in a team and collaborating with other developers.
-I am always willing to help others and share my knowledge 😃.</p>
+    <p style="font-size: 20px">👨‍💻 I am a software developer with 5 years of experience, specialized in web applications with <span style="font-weight:bold; color:#14d4c9">React</span>🚀 and in the creation of APIs with <span style="font-weight:bold; color:#14d4c9">FastAPI</span>🐍 and <span style="font-weight:bold; color:#14d4c9">Express</span>⚡.
+I have experience in various languages ​​such as C#, Python, JavaScript and TypeScript 🌐, and I focus on offering innovative and high-quality technological solutions tailored to each project. 🏆</p>
-    <p>Joined Github <span style="font-weight: bold">4</span> years ago.
+    <p>Joined Github <span style="font-weight: bold">6</span> years ago.
     </p>
 </div>